sdtsui/sdtsui.github.com/_posts/2015-04-14-sharing-your-data-between-WebViews-in-a-hybrid-multi-page-mobile-app.md

 ### About the guest poster, Nic Mitchell:
 ![Nic Mitchell](https://avatars1.githubusercontent.com/u/4238222?v=3&s=400)

 Nic Mitchell is a full stack software engineer with background in design.
 Nic is interested in building multi-device applications that leverage the virtual world of software to connect people and resources in the physical world.
 You can read more of Nic's musings here: [nicmitchell.com](http://nicmitchell.com).
-You can learn more about RE-Locate, the subject of this blog post, on the [github project page](https://github.com/nicmitchell/RE-locate).
+You can learn more about RE-Locate, the demo app featured on this blog post, on the [github project page](https://github.com/nicmitchell/RE-locate).